TERMINATION ‘WITHOUT CAUSE’ IN ONTARIO

 Reasonable notice of dismissal is essentially a ‘heads up’ from an employer that the employee’s employment will end on a certain date.
 ‘Pay in lieu of notice’ means that an employer does not want the employee to continue working during their notice period and will instead pay an employee the amount that they would have earned if they continued working for that period.

 Most employees are entitled to notice (either under the Employment Standards Act (“ESA”) or the common law), and this is usually based on how long an employee has worked for an employer—though other factors are considered at common law such as age, salary, and job title.
-Under the ESA, employees are entitle to statutory notice or pay in lieu of notice or a combination of both, plus statutory severance pay, if the employer has a payroll larger than $2.5M and the employee has worked at least five years
+Under the ESA, employees are entitled to statutory notice or pay in lieu of notice or a combination of both, plus statutory severance pay, if the employer has a payroll larger than $2.5M and the employee has worked for at least five years.

 - Without Cause Terminations Can’t Be Discriminatory

 Second, an employer cannot terminate an employee for discriminatory reasons thanks to the Ontario Human Rights Code.
 For example, if your boss learns that you intend to start a family and decides to terminate you because they believe you’ll miss too much work taking care of a child, this would be discrimination based on ‘family status’ and would be an illegal termination.